14 Interesting Facts About Self Driving Cars

 Mobility

-Driverless vehicles could help people who have disabilities that prevent them from driving.
+Driverless vehicles could help people with disabilities that prevent them from driving.
 Increased mobility could provide new pathways to employment and a higher quality of life.

 Autonomous Cars Still Face Safety Challenges